mailru/FileAPI/README.md

 <a name="FileAPI.upload"></a>
 ### upload(opts`:Object`)`:XmlHttpRequest`
-Uploading files to the server.
+Uploading files to the server (successively).
 Returns XHR-like object.
 It is important to remember to correctly worked flash-transport server response body must not be empty, for example, you can pass, just text "ok".